Fear of Love Therapy & Counselling

-The Fear of Love is Technically Known as Philophobia and may develop as a safety behaviour if you have experienced the loss of a close friend or relative, or if you have suffered a bad emotional break-up.
+The fear of Love is also known as Philophobia and may develop as a safety behaviour if you have experienced the loss of a close friend or relative, or if you have suffered a bad emotional break-up.

 - Panic attacks